sidracodes/Typescript/README.md

 simple objects have data in key value pairs , with values wrapped in inverted commas

 ### structural typing
- structural typing means assignable if same structure OR righthandside must have atleast lefthandside properties
+ simple object literals assignable if same structure OR righthandside must have atleast lefthandside properties
   # Case when "FRESH" "STALE" object literal are assigned to a variable
  1. Case 1: